f/omelette/README.md

 ## Additions

+There are some useful additions for omelette.

+### Parameters

+Callbacks have three parameters:

+  - The number of fragment *just for global event*
+  - The parent word.
+  - The whole command line buffer allow you to parse and reply as you wish.

+### Global Event

 You also can be able to listen all fragments by "complete" event.

-### Global Event

 ```coffeescript
 complete.on "complete", (fragment, word, line)-> @reply ["hello", "world"]